NewcastleRSE/fintrust-website/_team/tasos-spiliotopoulos.markdown

 University of Athens in Greece.

 He holds a PhD in Human-Computer Interaction, an MSc in Advanced Information Systems and a BSc in Computer Science.
-Key topics in his research include privacy, trust, security, human-centred design, computational social science, social network analysis, location sharing, and computer-mediated communication.
+Key topics in his research include privacy, trust, security, human-centered design, computational social science, computer-mediated communication, financial technologies, and digital identities.

+You can find more details at https://tasos-spiliotopoulos.com